 World Nature Conservation 2020

 Nature is the basis of life on Earth.
 It provides us all with everything we need to survive.
 For example, water, food, clean air, land, wildlife, forests, rivers, oceans, lakes, rain, mountains, deserts, hills and sea, and so much more.
-In addition, the Earth has so much beauty to enjoy, all of which sustains our quality of life.
+In addition, the Earth has so much beauty to enjoy, which sustains our quality of life.

+Nature is a precious gift for us all to enjoy to the fullest.
+Therefore, we must keep our world clean, healthy, and protected.
 Conservation of nature is our primary responsibility as our world faces many problems.
 This is due to water, air, and ocean pollution, damaging the Earth and affecting lives.
 All this damage is human-mediated.

-Conservation of Nature is a collective effort by governments, non-government organisations (NGO’s), and individuals.
-It is an ongoing process ensuring the Earth is a safe place for us and future generations.
+Conservation of Nature is a collective effort by governments, non-government organisations (NGOs), and individuals.
+It is an ongoing process ensuring the Earth is safe for us and future generations.
+Sadly, with our ever-increasing demands on the Earth, humans have pushed nature beyond its limits.

 Nature

-How can we help as individuals
+How can we help as individuals?

 The chart below sums up the 3 R’s principles we can all follow.